 If you’re wondering how to apply for Medigap plans, we’ve created this helpful resource to make your life easier.

 North Carolina Medicare Part D plans provide coverage solely for prescription medications.
 These help you cover prescription medication costs that other plans, such as Medigap plans and Medicare Advantage, don’t.
-However, some Medicare Advantage plans include prescription drug coverage, known as MAPD plans.
+However, some Medicare Advantage plans include prescription drug coverage, or MAPD plans.

 Humana is a high-quality, average option with a $22.70 premium.
 The most affordable option is Aetna, with a $7 premium; another extremely affordable option is Wellcare, with a $12.90 premium.